rybafish/rybafish.github.io/variables.md

 **Okay, now start**

-Starting 091 beta 1 (not released yet) RybaFish supports "variables" in custom KPIs.
+Starting 091 beta 1 RybaFish supports "variables" in custom KPIs.

 Variables are placeholders that will be replaced by actual values before usage.
 At the same time, values can be changed from the RybaFish UI.
 Variables defined in the custom KPI yaml file.
 Let's take [expensive statements](/customKPIgantt) custom KPI definition exp_st.yaml and add variables: